marwannour1/AirBnB_clone/README.md

 Examples

-Here are some examples of how to use the command interpreter:
+Here are some examples of how to use the command interpreter

     Creating a New User: